 Cephalocele refers to the outward herniation of CNS contents through a defect in the cranium.
 The vast majority are midline.

-The estimated incidence is 0.8-4:10,000 live births 13 with a well recognised geographical variation between sub-types.
-These may be a greater female predil...
+The estimated incidence is 0.8-4:10,000 live births 13 with a well recognised geographical variation between types; however, this has been speculated to be ...

 Cephalohaematomas are traumatic subperiosteal haematomas of the skull that are usually caused by birth injury.
 They are bound by the periosteum and, therefore, cannot cross sutures.
 Being bound by a suture line distinguishes them from subgaleal haematoma, which can cross sutures.